-Recipient agencies may require additional paperwork in their policies and procedures, however this document summarizes paperwork required by federal regulation for program entry.
-The RICOC encourages its recipient agencies to be as low-barrier as possible while aligning with federal regulations.
+Recipient housing agencies may require additional paperwork in their policies and procedures when accepting housing referrals.
+For this reason, referring case managers are strongly encouraged to collect additional documentation which will be required for housing programs that are not considered low-barrier.
+Collection of this documentation will expedite the housing process if and when a referral has been made.
+However, the RICOC does encourage its recipient agencies to be as low-barrier as possible while aligning with federal regulations.